 Montessori-Inspired Community Helper Activity with Safari Ltd. People TOOB and Free Printable Cards

 Young children need as many hands-on activities as possible, and there are lots of great hands-on community helper activities available.
-One of my favorites is the Safari Ltd. People TOOB.
-It just contains 7 community helpers, but you can add the farmer if you have the Safari Ltd. Down on the Farm TOOB.
+This activity uses the Safari Ltd. People TOOB.
 That’s a good number of community helpers if you want to do an activity such as matching community helpers to cards, like the activity I prepared for my 23-month-old granddaughter, Zoey.

 This was an easy tray to prepare.
-I simply printed, laminated, and cut out the community helpers word wall cards from the free community helpers printables by Growing in PreK and K at Teacher’s Notebook.
+I simply printed, laminated, and cut out free community helpers word wall cards.
 I used a Montessori Services basket and a Multicraft tray.

 Community Helper Figures